-The primary source of cost information for the 2019 IRP is the 2018 Annual Technology Baseline (ATB) report released by the National Renewable Energy Laboratory (NREL) in July 2018.5 Other information sources were relied on or considered on a case-by-case basis depending on the credibility of the source and the recency of the information.
+The primary source of cost information for the 2019 IRP is the 2018 Annual Technology Baseline (ATB) report released by the National Renewable Energy Laboratory (NREL) in July 2018.
+Other information sources were relied on or considered on a case-by-case basis depending on the credibility of the source and the recency of the information.
 For a full list of all the resources considered and cost information, refer to Chapter 7.
 All cost information presented are in nominal dollars with an on-line date of 2023 for all levelized cost of energy (LCOE) calculations.
-Provided levelized cost figures are based on Idaho Power's cost of capital and may differ from other reported levelized costs based on financing and other assumptions.
+Provided levelized cost figures are based on Idaho Power's cost of capital and may differ from other reported levelized costs.